overvis/overvis-docs/ocp-visualizations/01-introduction/README.md

 This visualization is static and doesn't have any useful data displayed.

 You can add some values dynamically with the use of Overvis API and custom JavaScript code.
-Most complex visualisations we create do exactly that.
+Most complex visualizations we create do exactly that.
 But, thankfully, you don't have to do this for the majority of the cases.
 Overvis supports special HTML/SVG attributes to display data values or modify other attributes.
 Those are called "data bindings".

 In the next section we will create a more complex drawing with some data bindings that will display the actual state of the equipment.